JacquesCarette/Drasil/wiki/Benefits-of-Drasil.md

-# Power of Drasil
+# Benefits of Drasil

-Welcome to the Power of Drasil wiki page!
+Welcome to the Benefits of Drasil wiki page!
 This page is dedicated to showcasing the transformative impact of generative programming within Drasil.
 In this wiki, you'll find a growing collection of examples demonstrating how Drasil's generative approach simplifies the development process, enhances code quality, and ensures the reliability of your projects.

 ---